silvo38/rex/README.md

 - `port (REX_PORT)`: the port to listen on, defaults to 8000.
 - `cacheAssets (REX_CACHE_ASSETS)`: whether to set the Cache-Control header automatically on served assets.
 Defaults to true in prod only.
+- `assetVersion (REX_ASSET_VERSION)`: probably best not to touch this.
+By default it will generate a random string to use as the "version number" for all assets served by this server.
+If you restart the server you will get a new version.
+Used in combination with `REX_CACHE_ASSETS` to ensure that assets are cached forever, until the next time the server is updated.

 ## Optional/recommended dependencies